mollyim/flatline-platform/docs/architecture.md

 #### libsignal

-A [fork](https://github.com/mollyim/libsignal) of the original [libsignal](https://github.com/signalapp/libsignal/) library, built in Rust but with bindings for Java, Node and Swift.
+A [fork](https://github.com/mollyim/libsignal) of the original [libsignal](https://github.com/signalapp/libsignal) library, built in Rust with bindings for Java, Node and Swift.
 For the Flatline prototype, the development environment has been modified to pin the Flatline development certificate and loopback network address to communicate with the [Whisper service](#whisper-service).
 Communication with other components excluded from the Flatline prototype like [Secure Value Recovery](#secure-value-recovery), the [Contact Discovery Service](#contact-discovery-service) or the [Key Transparency Server](#key-transparency-server--auditor) has been disabled for the development environment.

+#### RingRTC

+A [fork](https://github.com/mollyim/ringrtc) of the original [RingRTC](https://github.com/signalapp/ringrtc) library, built in Rust with bindings for Java, Node and Swift.
+This library provides Molly with video and voice calling services built on top of WebRTC.
+No modifications have been made specifically for the Flatline prototype.

+RingRTC is the client component responsible for end-to-end multimedia encryption, [opaque to intermediate servers](https://signal.org/blog/how-to-build-encrypted-group-calls/#end-to-end-encryption).
+It is also responsible for managing P2P and SFU connections via WebRTC protocols (ICE, STUN, TURN); communicating directly with a TURN server (in the Flatline prototype, [Coturn](#coturn)) for one-to-one calls and with the [calling service](#calling-service) for group calls.

 ### Core